elchs/LetoDBf/Readme.txt

  With connection to the server, and later with opening or creating a table, information about codepage and dateformat settings are sent to server.
 This is important for creating index orders containing national special characters or index keys containing a date value.
- The last applied dateformat setting will keep from then on the active one at server.
+ The last applied dateformat setting during above occasions will keep from then on the active one at server.

  All filenames and paths now are relative to the root DataPath in letodb.ini.
  It may look alike: